metaplex-foundation/shank/shank-macro/README.md

 }
 ```

-The type specified in the `as` parameter must be a valid Rust type that Shank can recognize.
-If the type is a custom type (like an enum), make sure it's defined in your codebase and is accessible to Shank during IDL generation.
+The type specified must be a valid Rust type that Shank can recognize.
+If the type is a custom type (like an enum), make sure it's defined in your codebase and is accessible to Shank during IDL generation (for example, via the ShankType trait).

 #### `#[padding]` attribute